 Sofrito is used in cooking throughout the Caribbean and especially in Puerto Rico and the Dominican Republic.
-It's a fragrant blend of herbs and spices used to season countless dishes, such as stews, beans, rice, and occasionally meat.
+It's a fragrant blend of herbs and spices used to season countless dishes, such as stews, beans, rice, alcapurrias, and occasionally meat.
 In most cases, sofrito is the foundation upon which the rest of a recipe is built.
 It's integral to Latin cuisine, but sofrito didn't originate there, and it's not exclusive to Caribbean or Latin American cookery.

 Origins and Historical Background